G20 ministers call for better COVID cooperation during talks in Italy | DW | 29.06.2021

 At a world health summit in Rome in May, the G20 countries had already agreed to forge stronger cooperation in all areas of health care to be better equipped against global crises in the future.

-The pandemic was not the only topic of discussion at the gathering in Matera.

-The ministers' talks also encompassed other subjects ranging from climate change and international trade to sustainable development and assistance for Africa.
+Other than the pandemic, ministers' talked about other subjects ranging from climate change and international trade to preventing food shortages in Africa.

-Given the wide range of countries in the grouping, it's usually tough to reach agreement on contentious issues.

-"Sustainable development and climate can really play a major role during the meeting," Teresa Coratella of the European Council on Foreign Relations told DW.
+"The G-20 has the duty to sustain Africa in emerging from a difficult period,'' Italian Foreign Minister Luigi Di Maio said after hosting the event.

+"We must do it in a way so that in Africa, people aren't forced any more to abandon their country and their territory, and I don't think anyone can carry out this battle alone,'' he said.

 The G20 comprises most of the world's largest economies, bringing together both industrialized and developing nations such as the US, China, Germany, India and Brazil.